Fuchsia (operating system)

 Fuchsia is an open-source capability-based operating system developed by Google.
 In contrast to Google's Linux-based operating systems such as ChromeOS and Android, Fuchsia is based on a custom kernel named Zircon.
-It publicly debuted as a self-hosted git repository in August 2016 without any official corporate announcement.
-After years of development, its official product launch was on the first-generation Google Nest Hub, replacing its original Linux-based Cast OS.
+It publicly debuted as a Google-hosted git repository in August 2016 without any official corporate announcement.
+After years of development, its official product launch was in 2021 on the first-generation Google Nest Hub, replacing its original Linux-based Cast OS.

 Etymology

-Fuchsia is named for the color fuchsia, which is a combination of pink (also the codename of Apple's advanced Pink operating system of the 1990s) and purple (also the codename of the first-generation iPhone).
+Fuchsia is named for the color fuchsia, which is a combination of pink and purple.
+The name is a reference to two operating systems projects within Apple which influenced team members of the Fuchsia project: Taligent (codenamed "Pink") and iOS (codenamed "Purple").
+The color-based naming scheme derives from the colors of index cards which Apple employees used to organize their ideas.

+The name of the color fuchsia is derived from the Fuchsia plant genus, which is derived from the name of botanist Leonhart Fuchs.